 Victims of truck accidents are often left with traumatic brain injuries (TBIs), spinal injuries, organ damage, disfigurement, and other serious conditions.
 Their claims are also much more complex than a typical car accident case, which makes seeking assistance from an experienced truck accident attorney vital.
-If you’ve been injured in a trucking accident, contact Fletcher Law Office as soon as possible to learn about your right to recovery.
+If you’ve been injured in a trucking accident, contact the personal injury lawyers as soon as possible to learn about your right to recovery.

 Potential Causes of Truck Accidents

 Trucking accident cases can have multiple contributing factors.
 These include:

 - Driver fatigue